telliott99/CryptoQuickies/modular_math.md

 #### Exponentiation

-We use essentially the same setup as for multiplication.
-Except we multiply rather than add.
+We use essentially the same setup as for multiplication, except that we multiply rather than add.

 ``` python
 def exponentiate_mod(i,j,p):